TorXakis/homebrew-TorXakis/README.md

 Unfortunately Homebrew still doesn’t have an obvious builtin way of installing an older version.

-However there is an easy method to install older versions using versioned named as formula@version in your custom tap.
+However there is an easy method to install older versions using versioned names, such as formula@version, in your custom tap.
 Using [this method][6] you can install older versions of [CVC4][2]  or [Z3][3].